 Your “Back” Button!
 The Arrow Is Weird and Squiggly!
 I HATE IT!!!

 Most of the humorous ones you’ll find here focus on our personal life, often hyperbolized.
 Others are just what interest us at the time, which can range from social networking to politics to socks.

 The main characters that appear in the autobiographical comics are meant to be us.
 A lot of people have confusion with that because the blonde haired person is androgynous looking.
-In real life, I have short hair and an underachieving chest, so in comic form, it translates to ‘androgynous’.
-Honestly, I don’t care whether or not someone mistakes me for male or female.
-Simply put, gender doesn’t matter much to me; I don’t make a big deal out of it.
-I’m just ‘me’.
-And in the comics scope, 99.999% of the time, it has yet to matter whether the person represented is male or female.
+And in the comics scope, 99.999% of the time, it has yet to matter what gender the characters in the comic identify as.

 So… You’re A Straight Couple?

 Nope!
-A. Stiffler is a female-bodied agender person, and K. Copeland is a cis-woman.
+A. Stiffler is a dfab agender person, and K. Copeland is a cis-woman.
 Neither of them identify as “straight.”

 It means “lacking gender” — neither a man or a woman.
 Here’s a nifty comic about it!